-Urban gardening offers so many benefits to both novice and experienced gardeners alike.
 It can serve as a small extension of your home and a reflection of your life, giving you a place to relieve your stress and reconnect with nature.

 It can also provide enough food to support your entire family if you’re good about planning out your space and crops to provide the best possible yields.

 You can easily make use of season extenders like cold frames and row tunnels to extend your harvest and make it possible for you to grow crops even in inclement weather.

 Above all, growing an urban garden is a great way to connect with Mother Nature and savor everything the wild has to offer – even amid your very own urban jungle!